barchart/marketdata-api-js/docs/content/sdk/lib-utilities-data.md

 ### unitCode.getFractionFactor([special]) :id=unitcodegetfractionfactor
 > The number of digits of the fraction's numerator to display, when formatting
 > in CME tick notation.
-For example, the 0-163 (in 1/8ths of 1/32nds) equates
+For example, the notation &quot;0-163&quot; (in 1/8ths of 1/32nds) equates
 > to the fraction of 16.375/32.
 This notation is limited to three digits (163)
 > and omits the trailing two digits (75).